 You should always discuss your dietary requirements with the care home before making the move to ensure they are able to fulfil your needs.

-If you have followed a strictly Kosher diet for a number of years you will know exactly what to eat and how the food should be handled, but the care home may not.
-If the care home is not strictly Jewish, they may not be aware of all the laws about Kosher food, which reinforces the importance of discussing your dietary needs prior to moving in and creating a meal plan.
+If you have followed a strictly Kosher diet for a number of years you will know exactly what to eat and how the food should be handled.
+However, the care home may not.
+If the care home is not strictly Jewish, they may not be aware of all the laws about Kosher food.
+Therefore it is important to discuss your dietary needs prior to moving in and creating a meal plan.
 This includes things like not having milk in your tea unless enough time has passed since you had meat.

-Your chosen care home may not have the facilities to cook and prepare Kosher food as that would require them to have two kitchens, one for dairy and one for meat, with separate storage, cutlery and dishwashers.
+Your chosen care home may not have the facilities to cook and prepare Kosher food.
+This is because that would require them to have two kitchens, one for dairy and one for meat, with separate storage, cutlery and dishwashers.
 It is an expensive provision and providing Kosher food can cost residents more.
 If this is the case, there are providers of Kosher food and catering could be an option.
 This will likely reduce additional costs, so it is important you speak to the care home to avoid any surprises.

 If you receive catered food, make sure the Kosher stamp is on the packaging.